 4. Failing to Reach Customers with Your Content

-Continuing this discussion, you need to have a strategy in place to actually get people to view your content.
+Continuing this discussion, you must have a strategy in place to actually get people to view your content.

 Simply posting your latest article on your blog, social media channel, and e-newsletter limits its reach to a small percentage of your existing audience.

-If you’re looking to acquire new leads for your business, then you’ll need to invest more resources into promotional tactics.
-Some strategies include:
+If you’re looking to acquire new leads for your business, you’ll need to invest more resources into promotional tactics.

 - Paid social campaigns.